winter mountaineering course

 Another major cause of death is avalanches, which have always taken a heavy toll.
 This is slowly changing due to more courses and training people getting, awareness and less snow… There used to be a lot more snow and the winters lasted longer.

 For several years now it has been seen that most accidents happen during the icing period.
 This icing used to occur several decades ago only in autumn and spring, now with global warming, we have this time almost at any given time in winter.
-The temperature rises and melts the snow then, the frost catch at night and ice and snow hardens.
+The temperature rises and melts the snow then, the frost catches at night and ice and snow hardens.
 I think that the lack of basic skills, such as the correct use of crampons and an ice axe, is a decisive factor in the accident toll, precisely because of the increasing number of periods when there is hard ice and less snow.

 PT: Do these statistics show to whom these types of accidents happen most often?